 Those who do wish to get on the 5G bandwagon early will need to upgrade their technology.
 Current mobile devices don’t support this network, but major phone manufacturers like Samsung, LG, and Sony are working on it.

 5G has the potential to transform the way you do business.
-If you want to be one of the early adopters of this technology, contact Empower IT today.
-We’ll keep you up to date on the latest developments in network technologies and recommend ideal solutions for your business, so you can zip past your competition.
+If you want to be one of the early adopters of this technology, contact Empower IT Solutions.
+We’ll keep you up to date on the latest developments in network technologies and recommend ideal solutions for your business.